sean-uk/dev-journal/README.md

 One day, years later, someone's performance tuning your code and wants to revert back to the old way because it'll be faster or whatever.

-_You or they need to be able to include detailed notes on why you made your design decision!_
+_You or they need to be able to look up notes on why you made your design decision in the first place!_

 Sure, the `ItemInCart` class is a good place for that, _but only if you know to look there in the first place_, which won't always be the case.